Common Career Mistakes and How to Avoid Them

 Tips for Refocusing Negativity

-- Find help whenever you can Find a mentor to ask for assistance or for colleagues to provide business assistance.
+- Seek out help where possible: Ask a mentor for assistance or for colleagues to provide business assistance.

 Overcommitting Workload